arduino-libraries/WiFiNINA/docs/api.md

 #### Description

 Enable low power mode.
-This is an automatically managed mode where the WiFi NINA Module reduces its power drain bringing the overall power consumption to 30mA.
-Any incoming data is received and the device sends out regularly the beacon signal each 100ms to keep the AP connection alive.
+This is an automatically managed mode where the WiFi NINA Module reduces its power drain bringing the overall power consumption to 30 mA.
+Any incoming data is received and the device sends out regularly the beacon signal each 100 ms to keep the AP connection alive.

 #### Syntax